moborn/EscapeHQ/README.txt

 Collated by Michael Oborn

-Readme last edited 21/02/2025
+Readme last edited 21/12/2025

 This is the github repo for all technical documents used/required at Escape HQ

-Currently this is just storing code, however in future should include circuit diagrams and hardware lists for each puzzle
+Code is seperated by room and then puzzle, ie root -> 'Blizzard' -> 'Ski_Poles' is the folder containing ski poles code

+CAD work is in the folder aptly named cad, details of file types and contents in explanation.txt

 Arduino sketches should be managed in VS code, through an extension called 'PlatformIO' Use of PlatformIO and VS code allows for good integration with GitHub, for file/version management